January 13. Kazinform's timeline of major events

 EVENTS

-1926 – The Kazakh Drama Theatre, the first professional national theatre of Kazakhstan, is officially inaugurated.
+1926 – An official opening of the Kazakh Drama Theatre, (The Auezzov Kazakh Academic Drama Theatre) the first professional national theatre, takes place.

-1934 – The first performance is staged at the Kazakh Music Drama Theatre.
+1934 – The first performance is staged at the Kazakh Music Drama Theatre (Abai Kazakh State Academic Opera and Ballet Theatre).

-2004 – Cultural heritage state program is adopted in Kazakhstan to develop spiritual and educational spheres.
+2006 – The children’s rights protection committee is established at the Kazakh Education and Science Ministry.

-2006 – The Kazakh Education and Science Ministry founds the Child Rights Protection Committee.
+2010 – The first session of the expert council for the development of Kazakhstani contest takes place in Astana.

-2010 – the 1st session of the expert council for the development of Kazakhstani content.
+2017 – Kazakh boxer, two-time world champion, Olympic champion Serik Sapiyev is appointed the mayor of the athletics village in Almaty where volunteers and delegates arrived for the World Winter Universiade 2017 were housed.

-2017 – Kazakh boxer Serik Sapiyev is appointed the mayor of the Athletics village at the Winter Universiade in Almaty in 2017.
-International delegations and volunteers arrived for the Universiade were accommodated there.
+2019 – Nazarbayev Intellectual School student Alikhan Shakiman projects a unique wind-powered generator.